 Lutherans believe in the real presence of Jesus Christ in, with, and under the elements (bread and wine) so that through a holy mystery we receive the body and blood of Jesus at Communion.

-At LCS we practice eucharistic hospitality and all baptized persons are welcome to receive Communion.
-We offer both white wine and red grape juice, and gluten free bread is available upon request.
-We offer both a common cup of wine, and individual cups of wine or grape juice.
+LCS Communion Statement: Believing in the real presence of Christ in, with, and under the bread and wine all baptized persons are welcome to receive Communion when worshiping with us.
+During Communion white wine and red grape juice are offered.
+Gluten free bread is available upon request.
+We offer both the common cup of wine and prepared individual cups of wine and grape juice.